BrianWill/japanese_vocab/input.md

 ## Intensive reading practice

-In intensive reading, you analyze a text to get contextual exposure to new words, kanji, points of grammar, and language patterns.
+When doing intensive reading, you analyze a text to get contextual exposure to new words, kanji, points of grammar, and language patterns.
 As you read, you look up every unknown word and puzzle out how all the words fit together, using grammatical analysis and computer translation or any other means necessary.
+A few things to note:

-Because beginners and intermediate learners should prioritize listening comprehension, I recommend using transcripts of audio or video content so that you can also listen to the content spoken by a native speaker.
+- Because beginners and intermediate learners should prioritize listening comprehension, I recommend using transcripts of audio or video content so that you can also listen to the content (preferably spoken by a native speaker).

-Intensive reading is an opportunity to reach above your current natural comprehension level, so the selected content should contain a good number of words and language patterns that you've never encountered before.
+- Intensive reading is an opportunity to reach above your current natural comprehension level, so the selected content should contain a good number of words and language patterns that you've never encountered before.
 Roughly, for every 5 minutes of audio or video, you want about 20 to 40 new or unfamiliar words.

-Because you are studying the text rather than naturally reading it, intensive reading is a slow process.
+- Because you are studying the text rather than naturally reading it, intensive reading is a slow process.
 For a 5 minute piece of audio or video, it often may take more than 30 minutes to study the first time you go through it.

-Like with all language practice, feel free to abandon a piece of intensive reading content at any time because it’s too hard, too easy, too boring, or you just feel like doing something else.
+- Like with all language practice, feel free to abandon a piece of intensive reading content at any time because it’s too hard, too easy, too boring, or you just feel like doing something else.
 Always keep in mind that **your attention and interest is critical in language acquisition, so you should follow your own impulses**.

 ## Random practice